nchucvml/CGIT/README.md

 ![image](CGIT_overview.jpg)

 ## Instruction
+Before proceeding, make sure to follow the installation instructions in the sections below.
-First, download the GlaS dataset and put it into `../datasets/`.
+Next, download the GlaS dataset and put it into `../datasets/`.

 ## Environment setup
 For the mask-attention modules, please follow the instructions in https://github.com/facebookresearch/Mask2Former/blob/main/INSTALL.md